HTTP5214-Winter2023/starter/standup-logs/AndrewBarker.md

 ## Feb 1

--Daynal Chatha Joined group.
+Daynal Chatha Joined group.

--get last weeks notes from Shavin.
+get last weeks notes from Shavin.

--scrummaster Najib Osman.
+scrummaster Najib Osman.

--Notes Andrew Barker.
+Notes Andrew Barker.

--learn about pull request and a little about reviewing a pull request.
+learn about pull request and a little about reviewing a pull request.

--github repo and trello creation and update.
+github repo and trello creation and update.